-What sort of ideas are you looking for?
+What type of business ideas is Social Business Creation (SBC) looking for?

-Social Business Competition looks for ideas in which the business has potentials to create social impacts through its business activities (i.e. production, supply chain management, service to customers, etc.).
+Social Business Creation competition looks for ideas in which the business has potential to create social impacts through its business activities (i.e., production, supply chain management, service to customers, etc.).

 Who can enter the competition?

-Social Business Creation competition is open to students at all levels (undergraduate and postgraduate) in all programs (including long-term, short-term, full-time and part-time programs) and all disciplines.
+Social Business Creation competition is open to students at all levels (undergraduate and postgraduate) in all programs (including long-term, short-term, full-time, and part-time programs) and from all disciplines.

 Non-student participants are encouraged to join, as long as at least one of the team members is a registered student at a higher education institution at the time of registration.
 The students may graduate before the end of the competition.

-Why this competition can be considered as a curriculum course?
+How can this competition be considered as a curriculum course?

-The amount of work required from participating students in the first two rounds is equivalent to what is required from a 3-credit course.
-Therefore, you may integrate this competition into your curriculum and may award participating students with course credits according to your institution’s policy.
+The number of study hours required from participating students in the first two rounds is equivalent to what is required from a 3-credit course.
+Therefore, this competition can be integrated into your curriculum, and participating students can be awarded course credits according to their institution’s policy.

-As soon as admitted, you can begin pursuing SBC online training and doing your field work.
+As soon as you have been admitted, you can begin pursuing SBC online training and doing your field work.
 Only results obtained during the competition period are considered for evaluation.

-How do I provide our Proof of student status?
-How and when do I know my team would be admitted?
+How do I provide Proof of student status?

 At least one of your team members must be a student at the time of registration.